LunariumGame/Lunarium/ProjectDocument.md

 </ul>

 3) [*Building Audio and Manager*](https://github.com/LunariumGame/Lunarium/pull/175/) - This was the largest contribution for audio, and surprisingly time consuming.
-Each building contains 2 shared audio sounds (create and destroy), and a unique one for when it is selected.
+Each building contains shared audio sounds for creation, and a unique one for when it is selected.

 <figure>
     <img src="assets/pics/jacob/scene_tree_audio.png" width="400" />